Why there is a surcharge for ACC Treatments?

 To avoid administration fee ($15.00), please settle payment prior to or on collection prescription.
 Please find Bank Account Below.
 Please state your Name or NHI or invoice number as a reference.

 Under thirteen-years enrolled children

-The Ministry of Health provides funding via the ‘Under Thirteens’ initiative to support general practices to provide free primary health care to enrolled children under thirteen.
+The Ministry of Health provides funding via the ‘Under Fourteen’ initiative to support general practices to provide free primary health care to enrolled children under fourteen.
 This funding is to support the provision of standard general practice consultations.

-Crawford Medical does not charge any additional surcharge on a Saturday for under thirteen in keeping with the spirit of this government policy.
+Crawford Medical does not charge any additional surcharge on a Saturday for under fourteen in keeping with the spirit of this government policy.

 Security of your information

 Crawford Medical will collect, store and use information in accordance with the Privacy Act 1993 and the Health Information Privacy Code 1994.

 We have a combination of electronic and paper-based records and all health care information is kept confidential to each individual patient.

 When required and with your knowledge, we will send information about you to specialists or other health professionals where appropriate.

 For any family members seeking an individual’s heath information we will need to be provided with a signed third party consent or a health power of attorney document.